Office of Service & Community Engagement

 In the 19-20 academic year, University of Findlay provided 21,271 hours of service to our local, national, and international community.
 These hours represent group and individual co-curricular service, as well as academic service-learning.

-The University of Findlay is a member of the Ohio Campus Compact and the National Campus Compact, an organization of more than 930 colleges and universities which promotes volunteer service that develops students' citizenship skills and values, encourages collaborative partnerships between campuses and communities, and assists faculty who seek to integrate public and community engagement into their teaching and research.
+The University of Findlay is a member of the Ohio Campus Compact, an organization of more than 30 colleges and universities which promotes volunteer service that develops students' citizenship skills and values, encourages collaborative partnerships between campuses and communities, and assists faculty who seek to integrate public and community engagement into their teaching and research.

 Please explore the Office of Service and Community Engagement on Facebook by clicking here!